Back to Articles

 In mantra meditation, you repeat a word or sound (such as "Om") either silently or aloud, using the repetition to focus the mind and quiet inner thoughts.
 This practice is often associated with spiritual traditions but has been adapted for secular mindfulness practice as well.

 A study in The International Journal of Yoga found that mantra meditation can significantly reduce anxiety and improve focus.
-The repetitive nature of the practice helps the mind settle into a state of calm, but it requires discipline and concentration to maintain the repetition without becoming distracted.
-As such, mantra meditation is a step up in difficulty from simpler techniques like mindful breathing.
+The repetitive nature of the practice helps the mind settle into a state of calm, though it requires discipline and concentration to maintain the repetition without becoming distracted.
+For many practitioners, mantra meditation represents a step up in difficulty from simpler techniques like mindful breathing.

 Advanced Meditation Techniques (Most Difficult)